 This class focuses on the completion of student-generated applied research projects based on the proposals completed in the previous winter tribal track course on policy.
 Students will implement their proposals selecting appropriate research techniques, analyzing data and making recommendations.
 The design of the Capstone is based on the concept of an applied research reflecting on the knowledge and skills developed in the second year of graduate studies and the content of the entire program.
-Case study format is the preferred option for this paper: will be used to write up the research.
+Case study format is the preferred option for this paper: as a format for writing up the research.
+The case study format can incorporate qualitative or quantitative studies.
 Other formats are possible, such as in case of an economics study or advanced statistical research or some other specialized project upon approval of your seminar leader.
 Final presentations will take place in the third session and family members and tribal officials may attend.